-Mitigation measures are the measures used to prevent, reduce and, as fully as possible, offset any significant adverse impacts on the environment of implementing the Draft Plan.
+Mitigation measures are the measures used to prevent, reduce and, as fully as possible, offset any significant adverse impacts on the environment of implementing the Draft Plan and PMA.
 Article 5 of the SEA Directive requires that mitigation measures be proposed for significant adverse effects identified on the environment as a result of the implementation of the Plan.
-The SEA is an iterative process prepared in tandem with the formulation of objectives of the Draft Plan.
+The SEA is an iterative process prepared in tandem with the formulation of objectives of the Draft Plan, including the PMA.
 While not always possible to achieve, it is the aim of the process to ensure that sensitive environmental receptors are given adequate and appropriate consideration throughout.

-The mitigation process which is set out in Table 9.1 will ensure that implementation of the Plan will have a neutral to positive impact on the environment as a whole.
+The mitigation process which is set out in Table 9.1 (Draft Plan) and Table 9.2 (PMA) will ensure that implementation of the Draft Plan will have a neutral to positive impact on the environment as a whole.

-Table 9.1: Mitigation Measures- List of Protective Policies and Objectives in the Draft Plan
+Table 9.1: Mitigation Measures- List of Protective Policies and Objectives in the Draft Plan as updated by Proposed Material Alterations